CPK Insurance

 It is commonly used to address third-party claims, bodily injury, property damage, legal defense, and settlement costs when a pet-related incident affects a client, neighbor, or visitor in Wisconsin.
 Exact terms vary by policy.

 Pricing varies based on services, limits, claims history, number of employees, vehicle use, and endorsements.
-The state average in the data provided is $81 to $270 per month, but actual quotes vary.
+Actual quotes vary based on those factors.

 Be ready with your business details, service area, whether you have 3 or more employees, and whether you need proof of general liability coverage for a lease or client agreement.
 If you use a vehicle for business, commercial auto minimums may apply.